If you’re looking for the best snorkeling places in the world, you’re in the right place!

 Interesting: The best time to dive here is between April and October, but you can also dive between June and August, the waters will just be colder.

-Hawaii is a paradise for snorkleing.
-At Hanauma Bay you can find over 450 species of tropical fish, one of them being the Humuhumunukunukuapuaa, the official fish of Hawaii.
+Hawaii is a paradise for snorkeling.
+At Hanauma Bay, you can find over 450 species of tropical fish.
+One of them is the Humuhumunukunukuapuaa, the official fish of Hawaii.

-A UNESCO World Heritage Site and spread over 2,400km across the Pacific Ocean, the Great Barrier Reef is the world’s most privileged place to snorkel.
+A UNESCO World Heritage Site and spread over 2,400 km across the Pacific Ocean, the Great Barrier Reef in Australia is the world’s most privileged place to snorkel.

 The Maldives are a mecca for diving.
 The combination of warm water and currents create an extraordinary underwater world to enjoy snorkeling.